GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 lea r12,[rip+0x2008ee] # 600e10 <__frame_dummy_init_array_entry>
 ```

-it to inform that the reference address `[rip+0x2008ee]` is 0x600e10, where the variable `__frame_dummy_init_array_entry` is.
+To inform that the reference address `[rip+0x2008ee]` is 0x600e10, where the variable `__frame_dummy_init_array_entry` is.

+&nbsp;

-A dissasembled section might also contain _labels_.
+A dissasembled section might also contain ___labels___.
 A lable is a name given to an assembly instruction.
 It specifies the purpose of the block to the human reader.
 For example, the `.text` contain such lables to denote where the code starts.
 The below example contains two labels, `_start` and `_deregister_tm_clones`.
 The `_start` function starts at address 4003e0, to the left of the function name.
 Right below the label we can seee the instruction at address 4003e0.
 The label is simply a name of a memory address.

 ```
 00000000004003e0 <_start>: